JioSaavn: Facebook

 Saavn was selected in December, 2011 to be Facebook's first global partner and Indian partner on the Open Graph platform.
 This integration with Facebook allows users to stream any of Saavn's millions of tracks using their Facebook logins and to listen to music from Facebook.
 In the first three days of launch, Open Graph doubled the total number of visitors to Saavn.com, and increased the number of visitors from Facebook to Saavn by 15 times.
 Nearly half of Saavn's user base uses Facebook Connect.

 Sony Music

 Saavn partnered with Sony Music to acquire Sony's entire database of music catalog in 2012.

 Other partners

 Saavn has 900+ label partnerships including Universal Music Group, Sony Music, T-Series, Tips, YRF, Saregama, Zee Music Company, Eros Music, Warner Music Group and Independent record label.
-Saavn's brand partners include global names like AT&T, Bose, Lays, General Motors, Nokia, Samsung, and Western Union.
+Saavn's brand partners include global names like AT&T, Bose, Lay's, General Motors, Nokia, Samsung, and Western Union.